-Scroll down to the bottom of the settings section, and click Show Advanced Settings .
+Scroll down to the bottom of the settings section, and click Show Advanced Settings

-Allowed Origins are URLs that will be allowed to make requests from 127 JavaScript to Auth0 API (typically used with CORS).
-By default, all your 2 Dashboard callback URLs will be allowed.
-This field allows you to enter other Clients origins if you need to.
-You can specify multiple valid URLs by comma- ft.
-APIs separating them or one by line, and also use wildcards at the III Pris subdomain level (e.g., https://.contoso.com).
-Notice that querystrings SSO Integrations and hash information are not taking into account when validating ∝8 Connections these URLs.
-M .
-Users JWT Expiration (seconds) 2000 ⊃¢ Rules ow r Expiration (seconds) 36000 d ^A 0 Hooks Control the expiration of the id token (in seconds).
-Dultifactor Auth Use Auth0 instead of the IdP Hosted Pages to do Single Sign On 🖾 Emails If this setting is enabled, Auth0 will handle Single Sign On instead of the Identity Provider (e.g.: No redirect to E Logs Facebook to log the user in if they have already logged in.
-Anomaly Detection before). 뗥 Analytics C Extensions Show Advanced Settings O Get Support SAVE CHANGES Danger Zone Warning!
+Allowed Origins are URLs that will be allowed to make requests from JavaScript to Auth0 API (typically used with CORS).
+By default, all your callback URLs will be allowed.
+This field allows you to enter other origins if you need to.
+You can specify multiple valid URLs by comma- separating them or one by line, and also use wildcards at the a land a second state of the se UBE UKLI.
+NAT Evaluation (accounted) 36000 avv (Expiration (seconds) about Control the expiration of the id token (in seconds). a de la companya de l to do Single Sign On If this setting is enabled, AuthD will handle Single Sign On instead of the Identity Provider (e.g.: No redirect to Facebook to log the user in if they have already logged in before).
+Show Advanced Settings SAVE CHANGES Danger Zone Warning!
 Once confirmed, th is operation can't be undone!
-DELETE CLIENT
+DELETE CLIENT - JavaScript to Auth0 API (typically used with CORS).
+By default, all your caliback URLs will be allowed.
+This field allows you to enter other orgins if you need to.
+You can specify multiple valid URLs by commanseparating them or one by line, and also use wildcards at the subdomain level (e.g.: https://.contoso.com).
+Notice that querystrings and hash information are not taking into account when validating these URLs.
+JWT Expiration (seconds)

 Click the Certificates tab and then click DOWNLOAD CERTIFICATE.
 In the chooser list, choose CER.
-Rename the downloaded file as idp.cert, and put it somewhere on the TigerGraph machine.
-Let's assume you put it under your home folder:
+Rename the downloaded file as idp.cert , and put it somewhere on the TigerGraph machine.
+Let's assume you put it under your home folder: /home/tigergraph/idp.cert.

-/home/tigergraph/idp.cert.
 If you installed TigerGraph in a cluster, you should put it on the machine where the GSQL server is installed (usually it's the machine whose alias is m1).

-Application Metadata Mob ile Settings OAuth Grant Types WS-Federation Certificates E ndpoints Signing Certificate BEGIN CERTIFICATE MIIC9TCCAd2gAwlBAgIJEIDrFtyj2QhUMA0GCSqGSIb3DQEBCwUAMBgx FjAUBgNV BAMTDXNyYy5hdXRoMC5jb20wHhcNMTcxMTMwMTc0MDAxWhcNMzEw ODA5MTc0MDAx WjAYMRYwFAYDVQQDEw1zcmMuYXV0aDAuY29tMIIBIjANBgkqhkiG9w0B AQEFAAOC AQ8AMIIBCgKCAQEAsWQgVzuLOwBNug24sof14Bij+Bvaslqtxv0ZH4ICSMi oQtJL Y60uxrlxl76h5t6E9sD96m0erzoPnenM7WTwVZxwmSVIY1UO80qywiwklW H1v5IQ 0 Signing Certificate Fingerprint F6:64:1E:15:D1:BB:4A:A8:49:53:F7:9E:14:C3:DA:7D:DB:58:D7:4B ٥ Signing Certificate Thumbprint F6641E15D1BB4AA84953F79E14C3DA7DDB58D74B đ
+Application Metadata Mob ile Settings OAuth Grant Types WS-Federation Certificates Endpoints Signing Certificate BEGIN CERTIFICATE MIIC9TCCAd2gAwIBAgIJEIDrFtyj2QhUMA0GCSqGSIb3DQEBCwUAMBgx FJAUBgNV BAMTDXNyYy5hdXRoMC5jb20wHhcNMTcxMTMwMTc0MDAxWhcNMzEw ODA5MTc0MDAx WJAYMRYwFAYDVQQDEw1zcmMuYXV0aDAuY29tMIIBIJANBgkqhkiG9w0B AQEFAAOC AQ8AMIIBCgKCAQEAsWQgVzuLOwBNug24sof14Bij+Bvaslqtxv0ZH4ICSMi oQtJL Y6OuxrtxI76h5t6E9sD96m0erzoPnenM7WTwVZxwmSVIY1UO80qywiwkIW H1y5IO 0 Signing Certificate Fingerprint F6:64:1E:15:D1:BB:4A:A8:49:53:F7:9E:14:C3:DA:7D:DB:58:D7:4B ð Signing Certificate Thumbprint F6641E15D1BB4AA84953F79E14C3DA7DDB58D74B ð 4.
+DOWNLOAD CERTIFICATE